csc-training/hip-programming/optimization/01-matrix_transpose/README.md

 # Matrix Transpose

-* How to improve matrix operations on GPU.
-We will compare the exeution times and the effective bandwidth between a simple `copy` kernel, a  `naive` transpose implementation, and two more optimized versions using `shared memory` (with and without bank conflicts).
+Assuming a matrix `a` of size `(NxM)` how to improve matrix operations on GPU?
+In particular the transposing operation `b(i,j)=a(j,i)`.
+We will compare the execution times and the effective bandwidth between a simple `copy` kernel, a  `naive` transpose implementation, and two more optimized versions using `shared memory` (with and without bank conflicts).
 The time is mesured using the `events` as shown in section [Streams, events, and synchronization](../../docs/03-streams.md).
 The effective bandwidth is computed as the ratio between the total memory read and written by the kernel (`2 x Total size of the Matrix in Gbytes`)  and the execution time in seconds.

 ## Copy